rafaelmeller/django-task-manager/README.md

 ## Features 💻
 - User registration and authentication using OAuth2.
 - Create, read, update, and delete tasks.
-- Assign attributes like title, description, priority, deadline, and status to each task.
+- Assign the attributes title, description, priority, deadline, and status to each task.
 - Secure API endpoints with token-based authentication.
-- Detailed API documentation for easy integration.

 ## Project Demonstration 🖥️
 TODO